dainei-makino/dungeon-survival-rpg/README.md

 following biomes are defined:

 - **forest** – default biome with a noise-based terrain generator.
-Swampy ground and tree voxels are used, and the ceiling is replaced by a dark sky.
+Swampy ground and tree voxels are used.
+The ceiling is removed and a distant dark sky texture surrounds the map.
 - **cave** – darker environment with damp weather.
 - **plain** – open terrain with windy weather.